-This may be the most impressive song of Bathory's Viking-era, a distant second to "One
+This may be the most impressive song of Bathory's Viking-era, a distant second

-Rode to Asa Bay".
+to "One Rode to Asa Bay".
 An incredible way to begin a long-awaited album.

-"Vinterblot" begins with crushing riffs that pound on the skulls of those that would
+"Vinterblot" begins with crushing riffs that pound on the skulls of those that

-a feeling of doom.
+of a feeling of doom.
 The choirs remain, but they seem somewhat darker.
 Quorthon's vocals have made the same transition; sounding

 more sinister and strained.
 This song tells the tale of a winter sacrifice, to summon the return of the life-giving sun.

-The next song is "Dragon's Breath", which begins with a thunderous sound and a bleak
+The next song is "Dragon's Breath", which begins with a thunderous sound and a

-inferior to the two that came before it, though not completely without merit.
+quite inferior to the two that came before it, though not completely without merit.
 Quorthon's vocals possess a sense of desperation

 at certain points and the chorus is very pleasant.
 Basically, the riffs during the verses just don't seem to fit well into